 Ranch Water is a 3-ingredient cowboy thirst quencher born in the miserably hot, dry dusty summers of West Texas.
 Topo Chico mineral water, lime juice, and tequila are all you need for this low-calorie favorite of house parties and dive bars.

-Now that Topo Chico is gaining popularity and is more widely available across the USA, you want my advice?
+Now that Topo Chico is gaining popularity and is more widely available across the USA, do you want my advice?
 Quit ordering those crappy Skinny Margaritas and have a West Texas Ranch Water instead.

 Ranch Water Ingredients